rociozalla/rociozalla/README.md

 - 👋 Hi, I’m @rociozalla
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in economy and politics
-- 🌱 I’m currently a Data Analyst
+- 🌱 I’m currently a Data Scientist
 - 💞️ I’m looking to collaborate on Innovative Projects
 - 📫 How to reach me rociozalla4@gmail.com